krish2366/BabyCodeAssignment/README.md

-# IELTS Pro - Institute Homepage
+# F-IELTS - Institute Homepage

 A modern, responsive homepage for a fictional IELTS preparation institute built with React and Tailwind CSS.